-The new petroleum engineering building will be a $22,800,000 facility with approximately 42,000 square feet of modern classroom and research space.
-The primary goal of the construction of the new building is to provide a facility that will integrate formal teaching environments with hands-on practical applications using cutting-edge research facilities and techniques.
-It will set the national benchmark for petroleum educational facilities.
+The Terry Fuller Petroleum Engineering Research Building is a $22,800,000 facility with approximately 42,000 square feet of modern classroom and research space.
+The primary goal of the construction of the new building was to provide a facility that would integrate formal teaching environments with hands-on practical applications using cutting-edge research facilities and techniques.
+It has set the national benchmark for petroleum educational facilities.

-The department is one of the largest in the country, averaging over 500 students, making Texas Tech one of the leading producers of industry ready petroleum engineers.
-This building will allow the department to grow to 600 undergraduate students.
+The department is one of the largest in the country, averaging more than 500 students, making Texas Tech one of the leading producers of industry ready petroleum engineers.
+This building will allow the department to grow to more than 600 undergraduate students.

-The new petroleum engineering research building will feature a unique cluster of laboratories.
-Through the integration of these laboratories, a systems approach will be taken in petroleum engineering education that covers the entire spectrum of exploration and production, including business profitability analysis.
-Key courses in the new facility will address responsible and efficient use of water, the region and the world's most precious resource.
+The Terry Fuller Petroleum Engineering Research Building features a unique cluster of laboratories.
+Through the integration of these laboratories, a systems approach is taken in petroleum engineering education that covers the entire spectrum of exploration and production, including business profitability analysis.
+Key courses in this new facility will address responsible and efficient use of water, the region and the world's most precious resource.

-Each of the labs will be associated with the overall petroleum engineering curriculum or specific courses and will tightly integrate with students’ experiences in other laboratories and other disciplines such as geosciences and environmental engineering.
+Each of the labs are associated with the overall petroleum engineering curriculum or specific courses and tightly integrate with students’ experiences in other laboratories and other disciplines such as geosciences and environmental engineering.

-The integrated petroleum laboratories will offer students both a theoretical and practical education that compliments classroom material through hands-on applications.
-The building will feature the following laboratories, teaching, and research areas:
+The integrated petroleum laboratories offer students both a theoretical and practical education that compliments classroom material through hands-on applications.
+The building features the following laboratories, teaching, and research areas: